thegenemyers/FASTK/README.md

       ( < profile offset for sequence i in [b,b+n) : int64 > ) ^ n+1
 ```

-The P-file contains compressed profiles.
-The sequence of a profile is given by the first count followed by the first forward difference to each successive count as these are expected to be
+A P-file contains compressed profiles.
+The sequence of a profile is given by the first count followed by the first forward difference to
-small integers that will compress well.
+each successive count as these are expected to be small integers that will compress well.
 The the first count is encoded in the first one or two bytes, depending on
 its value, as follows:

 ```